myamiri/CNN-Model-with-Imbalanced-Dataset/README.md

 # Problem

-For banks, risk management and default detection have always been a crucial part in issuing credit cards.
+For banks managing the credit risk of their clients has always been a fundamental part of their business.
 Defaults on credit card bill payment can result in a great financial loss.
-To reduce or even prevent loss of this kind, banks need to determine appropriately given credit for each specific client based on their information.
+To minimize this type of loss, banks need to accurately determine the likelihood that a particular credit card holder will pay their bill.
 Back in the great recession, many credit card issuers faced a credit card debt crisis.
-Card-issuing banks over-issued credit cards to unqualified applicants to gain market shares.
-At the same time, cardholders, irrespective of their repayment ability, overused credit cards for consumption purposes and accumulated heavy debts.
+Card-issuing banks over-issued credit cards to unqualified applicants in an attempt to increase their market share.
+At the same time, cardholders, irrespective of their repayment ability, overused credit cards for consumption purposes, and accumulated heavy debts.
 This crisis caused a blow to consumer financial confidence and presented a big challenge for both banks and cardholders.